 Eggs.
 It's what's for breakfast.

 A frittata is simply an open-faced omelet.
 Generally, you cook eggs and vegetables in a sauté pan on top of the stove until they are just set, then stick it under the broiler to brown up.
-Once the eggs were added to this frittata I cooked it more like the Chili Relleno Casserole then a frittata because of the cheese.
-I thought baking it would be better in getting it to set-up.
+Once the eggs were added to this frittata I cooked it more like the Chili Relleno Casserole than a frittata because of the cheese.
+I thought baking it would be better in getting it to set up.
 It was.

 Using the fried tortilla pieces as a "crust" worked really nicely too.
 We really enjoyed the flavor and crunch they provided.

-Next time I think I might put a little ranchera sauce on the top, a few slices of avocado and perhaps a dollop of sour cream.
-Yep, definitely going to be a next time.
+Next time I think I might put a little ranchera sauce on the top, a few slices of avocado, and perhaps a dollop of sour cream.
+Yep, definitely going to be the next time.